opipari/DeepRobWeb/projects/project2.md

 ## Deadline

-This project is due on <b>Thursday, February 9th at 11:59pm EST</b>.
+This project is due on <b>Saturday, February 11th at 11:59pm EST</b>.
 We suggest starting as soon as possible.

 ## Grading